 ABA Therapy + Data Collection

-your child begins ABA therapy, he will undergo assessments to evaluate his areas of strength and areas which need improvement.
+Before your child begins ABA therapy, he will undergo assessments to evaluate his areas of strength and areas which need improvement.
 Individualized goals are created according to his results.
 Goals are based on:

 - Skills that need to be modified

 ABA therapy sessions then provide the opportunity to work towards meeting his individual goals.
 Goals may be created in several areas,including: